dry5kulll/OverTheWire/Bandit/README.md

 ### Level 15
 - **Description**:
-     - This
+     - Connect to the localhost on the port `30001` using `openssl` and submit the password for the current level.
 - **Commands**:
-     - `cat

-* `openssl s_client -connect localhost:30001`
+     - `openssl s_client -connect localhost:30001`
-* Explanation: Use the OpenSSL command to connect to localhost on the given port & submit the password for the current level.
-If the password is correct, the password for the next level will be given.

 ### Level 16
 - **Description**:
-     - This
+     - Run an `nmap` scan on localhost on ports ranging between `31000 - 32000`.
+This will give list of open ports within the range.
+     - Connect to those open ports one by one using `openssl` & submit the password for the current level, until you get the SSH Private Key for the next level.
 - **Commands**:
-     - `cat

-* `nmap localhost -p31000-32000 -v -T4`
+     - `nmap localhost -p31000-32000 -v -T4`
-* `openssl s_client -connect localhost:<PORT>`
+     - `openssl s_client -connect localhost:<open_port>`
-* Explanation: Perform an nmap scan on localhost on ports between 31000 - 32000.
-It is display all the open ports between the range.
-  * Use OpenSSL to connect to the port one by one, until one of them will accept the current users password & will give the SSH Private key for the next level.

 ### Level 17
 - **Description**:
-     - This
+     - In the home directory there are two files `passwords.old` & `passwords.new`.
+     - Use the `diff` command to find out the difference between those two files & get the password of the next level.
 - **Commands**:
-     - `cat

-* `diff passwords.old passwords.new`
+     - `diff passwords.old passwords.new`
-* Explanation: Use the diff command to find the difference between the two files & get the password for the next level.

 ### Level 18
 - **Description**:
-     - This
+     - The SSH shell dies after you login to this level because the `.bashrc` file is modified in that way.
+     - You can just send the commands directly with the SSH connection string & it will give the output of that command.
+     - Read the `readme` file in the home directory & get the output for the next level.
 - **Commands**:
-     - `cat
+     - `ssh bandit18@bandit.labs.overthewire.org -p 2220 "cat readme"`

 ### Level 19
 - **Description**:
-     - This
+     - There is a `bandit20-do` executable file which has setuid bit set.
+     - The file is owned by `bandit20` user so it can run commands as that user.
+     - Use is to read the password for the next level.
 - **Commands**:
-     - `cat
+     - `./bandit20-do cat /etc/bandit_pass/bandit20`

 ### Level 20
 - **Description**:
-     - This
+     - There is `suconnect` file which connects to an open port & gives the password for the next level, if it receives the correct password for the current level.
+     - Use `echo` command to display the password for the current level & pipe it to the `ncat` listener, that will open up an arbitrary port on the localhost.
+     - You can either create a new SSH connection in another terminal or use the same terminal by putting the `ncat` listener in bckground as shown below.
 - **Commands**:
+     - `echo -n "VxCazJaVykI6W36BkBU0mJTCM8rR95XT" | ncat -lvnp 1337 &`
-     - `cat
+     - `./suconnect 1337`

 ### Level 21
 - **Description**: